 Covid is having an impact on almost all businesses, with many types of businesses simply unable to operate during the current lockdown.
 For other businesses, many have adjusted to remote working and/or providing their service online.
 As a company we operate remotely, so that part hasn’t change for us, but we have been impacted as some of our clients have postponed projects due to Covid.
 The goods news is that for almost all businesses, there are things you can do online to help.

 1. Keep People Informed

 If you haven’t done already, find a way to inform clients and potential clients that your business is impacted.
-This may be via your website, email, social media, texts or phone calls.
+This may be via your website, email (our favourite tool is Mailchimp), social media, texts or phone calls.
 Equally if your business hasn’t been impacted, but other similar businesses have, do let people know that you are still operating.

 2. Build Your Social Media Presence

 If you’re unable to operate your business currently, now is a great time to build your social media presence.
 If you’re a business who didn’t have any social media presence before, now could be the ideal time to create your presence.
 Spend some time researching what platform(s) you wish to use, sign-up for accounts and start posting some content.